saybur/scuznet/hardware/README.md

 ================

 Provided here solely for informational purposes is a prototype hardware design that was built for testing the scuznet firmware.
-It is not well tested and has the following known issues, and likely many other unknown ones:
+This is the second revision of the hardware, which has the following known issues.

-* There is no USB support, though it would be very nice to have.
-As it stands, any programming must be done via the PDI interface.
-* The footprints on the 0603 SMD capacitors and the ferrite are a little small, and could stand to be increased in size for my shaky hands.
+* A USB connection is provided but there is (as yet) no hardware support for it.
+I must have lost my mind when selecting this part, it is a PITA to solder.
+Version 2.1 of the board should replace this with something easier to work with.
-* The power connector footprint is too large, and wiggles around while soldering.
+* The power connector footprint is still too big and wiggles around while soldering.

-* The Ethernet and power connectors are too close to the edge of the DB25 connector, but have some space to move out without interfering with the case.
-* The '574 is unnecessary and a result of a bad design choice on my part.
-It could be replaced with a '245.
-* It would be nice to re-arrange the PHY RX lines so no reordering is necessary.
+This version has not received significant testing yet.

 # License